-Passing provision shall be in accordance with the design guidance in table 3.2 and the requirements of the TA.
+Passing provision shall be in accordance with the design guidance in table 3.3 and the requirements of the TA.

-Acceptable and alternative on-street car park and loading dimensions should be taken from AS 2890.5 and/or the Austroads guides.
+Acceptable and alternative on-street car park and loading dimensions should be taken from AS

+2890.5 and/or the Austroads guides.
 Acceptable dimensions and construction details for indented parallel parking bays in suburban residential areas are shown in Drawing B5-3 Parking Bay.
-These should have minimum dimensions of 2.5m x 5.4 m for a middle bay, or 6.0 m for an end bay, with appropriate entry and departure tapers.
+These should have minimum dimensions of 5.4 m x 2.5 m for a middle bay, or 6.0 m for an end bay, with appropriate entry and departure tapers.
 All indented parking bays shall be designed and constructed to avoid sharp corners.
 Corners shall be designed and constructed with adequate radii to allow for cleaning by street cleaners utilising rotary brushes.